r-rocm/rocm-rocblas/docs/how-to/logging-in-rocblas.rst

 might change over time, depending on how many categories are needed to adequately represent all the values that can affect the performance of the function.

+Internal API logging outputs information like the GEMM backend used for a particular GEMM call.
+Not all internal APIs are logged.
+The log output goes to the same stream as trace logging.

 The default stream for logging output is standard error.
 Three environment variables can set the full path name for a log file: